rust-lang/book/nostarch/chapter16.md

 thread’s code.
 To use data from the main thread in the spawned thread, the spawned thread’s closure must capture the values it needs.
 Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread.
-However, this won’t yet work, as you’ll see in a moment.
+However, this won’t work yet, as you’ll see in a moment.

 src/main.rs